gabrielepalma/poddotify/README.md

 # Installation

-Using Homebrew:
+You can use Homebrew to install the binary directly:

 ```sh
 brew install gabrielepalma/tools/poddotify
 ```

-Alternatively you can clone this repository, edit the sources, build and run at your leisure.
+Alternatively, you can clone this repository, edit the sources and build and run however you see fit.

 # Examples